hyperhq/blog.hyper.sh/blog/source/hyper-best-value.md

 It might be confusing but containers are really used more for convenience than as a performance tool.

-Hyper.sh is an exception here since they were the only provider I found that provided bare metal containerization and they did end up being the best value (barely).
+Hyper.sh is an exception here since they blur the lines between containerisation and virtualisation by using an optimized stack and they did end up being the best value (barely).
 So my professor was right after all in a way.

 Venn diagram for fun: